facelessuser/Rummage/docs/src/markdown/extras.md

 ### macOS

-- Open Automator.
+1. Open Automator.
-- Create new Service.
+2. Create new Service.
-- Set the following:
+3. Set the following:
     - Service receives selected `files or folders` in `any Application`.
     - Shell: `/bin/sh`.
     - Pass input: `as arguments`.
     - Content of script:

-        ```
+        ```bash
         (/Library/Frameworks/Python.framework/Versions/3.6/bin/rummage --path "$1")>/dev/null 2>&1 &
         ```

         This is just an example.
 You will need to determine the location of your Python install.

-- Save to `/Users/<username>/Library/Services/Rummage Here...`.
+4. Save to `/Users/<username>/Library/Services/Rummage Here...`.

 ### Windows

-- Create a file `rummage.reg` with the content from one of the entries below.
+1. Create a file `rummage.reg` with the content from one of the entries below.
 Replace `<python_install_path>` with the actual path to your Python directory (usually something like: `c:\Python35`).
 Remember to escape backslashes appropriately.
 Also note that we quote `%1` to allow spaces in the command line argument.
 Paths may vary, and it is left up to the user to discover where their Python install directory is.

     !!! warning
         This isn't a guide in how to do registry editing proper, so only edit the registry if you are certain of what you are doing.